China Scholarship Council studentships

 If you have questions on the School level PhD admissions procedure, please contact Dr Laura Bocchi.

-The School of Computing is seeking to appoint a Reader, based in the Programming Languages and Systems (PLAS) research group at our Canterbury campus.
+The School of Computing is seeking to appoint a Senior Lecturer or Reader at our Canterbury campus.

 Full job advert here: